-Hyeongmin Christian Kim, PhD (Marketing, The Ross School of Business, University of Michigan, Ann Arbor), MBA (Columbia Business School, Columbia University), BBA (Seoul National University), joined the Johns Hopkins Carey Business School in 2008 as a founding member.
+Hyeongmin Christian Kim joined the Johns Hopkins Carey Business School in 2008 as a founding member.
 He is an Associate Professor in the research track.
-His research interests include self-control, materialism, implicit theory and sales promotion.
+His research interests include economic mobility, self-control, and materialism.

 Honors and distinctions

-- Association for Consumer Research Doctoral Consortium Faculty Fellow, 2015
+- Association for Consumer Research Doctoral Symposium Faculty Fellow, 2015, 2016

-- 13th Emerald Excellence of Citation Award for one of the most cited business articles published in 2009, 2013
+- Awarded for co-authoring one of the top 3 most cited business journal articles published in 2009

 - Eugene M. Lange Faculty Research Award, 2006